2025 Global CMT Research Convention

 2:35 PM: Genetic Models for CMT

-• Dr. Steven S. Scherer, MD, PhD, Emeritus Professor of Neurology, University of Pennsylvania
+• Steven S. Scherer, MD, PhD, Emeritus Professor of Neurology, University of Pennsylvania

 3:00 PM: Session: Emerging CMT Drug Development Research Updates